dreamingbinary/incontact/docs/agent_sessions.md

 ### Agent Sessions

-You can access agent data using the `InContactClient::Api#agent_session` method.
+You can access agent session data using the `InContactClient::Api#agent_session` method.

 ```ruby
 api            = InContactClient::Api.new